 - In emergency circumstances to report a crime, the location of the crime or victims or the identity, description or location of the person who committed the crime.

+National Security and Intelligence Activities.
 Ochsner may release your medical information to authorized federal officials for intelligence, counterintelligence and other national security activities authorized by law.

+Protective Services for the President and Others.
 Ochsner may disclose your medical information to authorized federal officials so they may provide protection to the President, other authorized persons or foreign heads of state, or conduct special investigations.

+Inmates.
 If you are an inmate of a correctional institution or under the custody of a law enforcement official, Ochsner may release your medical information to the correctional institution or law enforcement official.
 This information would be released for the following uses: (1) to provide you with health care; (2) to protect your health and safety or the health and safety of others; or (3) to ensure the safety and security of the correctional institution.

 Your Rights Regarding Medical Information About You

+Right to Inspect and Copy.
 You have the right to inspect and request copies of medical information that may be used to make decisions about your care.
 Usually, this includes medical and billing records but does not include psychotherapy notes.

-- Not created by Ochsner;
+- Not created by us;